Kurento/kurento/source/mastering/securing-kurento-applications.rst

      "password": ""
    },

-You will also need a PEM certificate that should be in the same path or the configuration file or you may need to specify the full path on ``certificate`` field.
+You will also need a PEM certificate that should be in the same path of the configuration file, or you may need to specify the full path in the ``certificate`` field.
 Take into account that this file must contain the entire trust chain.
-If you have several different files, you probably need to concatenate the content of those files in order to obtain a valid bundle.
-Assuming that the names correspond to each kind of certificate that you might have, the following commnad will create a valis SSL certificate chain bundle::
+If you have several files, you probably need to concatenate the content of those files in order to obtain a valid certificate bundle.
+Assuming that the names correspond to each kind of certificate that you might have, the following commnad will create a valid SSL certificate chain bundle::

    $ cat signing-ca.crt subordinate-ca.crt server.crt > server.pem